The Best Places For Spectators To Watch The London Marathon

 The second rule is to know how fast the runner you’re supporting is.
 You can get an estimate from them and use that to get in position at the right time, but it’s a good idea to download the London Marathon tracker app.
 If the runner you’re coming to see carries their phone with them, they can enable GPS tracking in the London Marathon app on their phone so you will be able to see their precise location.
 Otherwise you’re limited to seeing when they pass one of nine timing gates and will need to keep a sharp eye out once they pass the nearest gate to you.

 We’d also suggest that the smartest spectators don’t just head to the race in time to see their friends and family go by.
-You want to get there nice and early to catch the elite field coming through, because the London Marathon 2023 features some stellar athletes.
+You want to get there early to catch the elite field coming through because the London Marathon 2024 features stellar athletes.

-The final thing to consider is how you are going to meet up with your runner after the race, if you plan to.
+The final thing to consider is how you are going to meet up with your runner after the race—if you plan to.
 The smartphone signal around the finish area of the race is often unreliable owing to the crowds, so your best bet is to agree on a letter to meet under in the Meet and Greet Area around Horse Guards Parade.
 All 26 are on offer and all are clearly marked so you can see them from a distance.
-Pick one in advance and hang around there until your runner makes it through the finish area and bag collection.
+Pick one in advance and stay there until your runner makes it through the finish area and bag collection.

 Nick Harris-Fry is a journalist who has been covering health and fitness since 2015.
 Nick is an avid runner, covering 70-110km a week, which gives him ample opportunity to test a wide range of running shoes and running gear.
 He is also the chief tester for fitness trackers and running watches, treadmills and exercise bikes, and workout headphones.